 How to request a hearing

-Please email [insert appropriate School email address] within 10 working days and indicate whether you would like to attend a hearing.
+Please email [insert appropriate Institute/School/Federation TAFE email address] within 10 working days and indicate whether you would like to attend a hearing.

 You may provide a written response to the charge, along with any supporting documentation or evidence you intend to produce at least one working day prior to the hearing.
-Please complete the attached Academic Misconduct Pre-Hearing Appeal Form and email it to [insert appropriate School email address].
+Please complete the attached Academic Misconduct Pre-Hearing Appeal Form and email it to [insert appropriate Institute/School/Federation TAFE email address].

 Otherwise, the above penalty will apply.